-From the architect.
+Text description provided by the architects.
 The building will be developed over a surface area of 900 m2 and will consist of two parts, an old part - the Tiberghien textile factory’s concierge service along with its surrounding wall - and an extension that will lean on these historic elements.

 The new building, leaning against the surrounding renovated wall to the west, and against the old concierge service to the north-east, will consist of three volumes, where the roofs, treated as a continuous surface, will ripple to bring the natural light needed for the different spaces nestled in the heart of the media library.
 The eastern and western walls will form a set of perforated structures, opening the view to the outside while protecting it from the passer-by’s looks.
 The attention will be paid to the entrance’s treatment that will be done in an instinctive and evident way, through the concierge service, preserved yet carved, sliced and widely opened onto the courtyard.
 The ground floor will host the public, since the first floor is reserved for the media library internal services.